 For journals, include the volume number, issue number or other identifier, and page numbers separated by commas where all these elements are available.
 If the journal issue has both a number and an identifier such as a month or quarter, choose one and use it consistently.
 If there is no volume number, the issue number or identifier should follow the journal title.

-Follow the same principles for authors as outlined in the Books section.
+Follow the same principles for authors as outlined in n the Books section.
+I onlow the sume principies ior autions as outlined in i the Dooks section.